modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 	</p>

-(Source: taken from Kammerling Onnes´s Nobel Lecture *Investigations into the properties of substances at low temperatures*, which have led, amongst other things, to the preparation of liquid helium.)
+(Source: taken from Kammerling Onnes´s Nobel Lecture *Investigations into the properties of substances at low temperatures, which have led, amongst other things, to the preparation of liquid helium*.)

 MLA style: Heike Kamerlingh Onnes – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 18 Jun 2023. https://www.nobelprize.org/prizes/physics/1913/onnes/lecture/